sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/avro.rst

 -----------
 This node saves the incoming dataset as Avro File.

-Below is a sample workflow which contains Save Avro processor in Fire Insights.
+Below is a sample workflow which contains Save Avro processor in Sparkflows.
 It demonstrates the usage of Save Avro node to save incoming dataset in Avro format.

 It does the following processing of data: